 "No curse lasts forever."

-1918 to 1993 seemed long to me and I said nothing more about the Bosox.
+1918 to 1993 seemed forever to me and I said nothing more about the Bosox.

 Ms. Carolina loved the lobster in Bar Harbor.
 I told her everything that I knew about Maine.
 My family had lived there for generations.